Program Spotlight: UNC Kenan-Flagler Business School

 Business With Heart: Inside UNC's Undergraduate Business Program

-At the University of North Carolina at Chapel Hill, business education is about bold experiences, global awareness, and character-driven leadership.
-The UNC Kenan-Flagler Undergraduate Business Program stands as a testament to that philosophy.
-With a rich history rooted in excellence and a mission focused on experiential learning, global immersion, and values-based leadership, it's more than a degree.
-It's a launchpad for purposeful impact.
+At the University of North Carolina at Chapel Hill, business education is more than academics.
+It’s about bold experiences, global perspective, and leadership grounded in character.
+The UNC Kenan-Flagler Undergraduate Business Program embodies this vision.
+With a legacy of excellence and a mission rooted in experiential learning, global immersion, and values-driven leadership, this program isn’t just a degree.
+It’s a launchpad for impact.

 Associate Dean Shimul Melwani is an award-winning educator, researcher, and leader at UNC Kenan-Flagler Business School, where she serves as Associate Dean of the Undergraduate Business Program and teaches organizational behavior.
 A recipient of the prestigious 2025 Chapman Family Teaching Award, Melwani is recognized for her commitment to transformative teaching and student mentorship.
 Her mission: to create inclusive, empowering spaces where students grow not only as professionals, but as people.
 With her Chapman Award, she plans to expand leadership education and real-world service opportunities for all undergraduate business majors.